-What do you look for in a script to encourage you to take the role?
+What do you look for in a script?

 I typically gravitate towards things I know I can put a spin on that no one else would.
 Parts that I know have enough breathing room within the movie, or show, to make some choices as to how you want the character to colour the scenes they partake in.